-The islands of western Fiji are home to the dry forest.
-Over the years, the vegetation of the Yasawa and Mamanuca groups of islands has suffered extensive alteration, primarily through fire, clearance and cultivation, and secondarily through cyclones and the spread of invasive alien species.
+Almost every island located on the rain-shadow region of the Fiji group is home to the Tropical Dry Forest.
+The Yasawas and Mamanuca group do fall within this region and over the years, the vegetation on these islands have suffered extensive alteration, primarily through fire, clearance and cultivation, and secondarily through cyclones and the spread of invasive alien tree species.

-Dry forest eco systems are now classified as one of the most endangered eco systems in the world.
+The Tropical Dry Forest ecosystems are now classified as one of the most endangered ecosystems in the world.
 Today Malolo Island only retains a mere remnant of its original vegetation.
-However, over the hill behind Malolo Resort, is the largest remaining area of Dry forest on the island.
+However, behind Likuliku’s beach, is the largest remaining area of Dry forest on Malolo.

-Two “character” trees have also been identified at our sister resort next door to Malolo – a magnificent, large baka or Fig Tree at the back of the forest area and a large Dilo which stands on Likuliku’s beach.
-Both are major landmarks.
-The baka is truly a majestic tree and a remnant of the former forest on the island.
-Such figs are keystone species with respect to forest ecological processes by retaining this tree, we have assisted in the future rehabilitation of original habitats.
+Four “character” trees have also been identified – a magnificent, large Banyan tree locally called Baka at a dry forest site, two Beach Almond trees believed to be more than 100 years old located at the Coconut grove track and a large Borneo Mahogany tree or locally called Dilo, which stands on the beach outside Bure#44.
+All four are major landmarks.
+All are considered majestic trees and a remnant of the former forest on the island.
+These trees are keystone species which plays a major role within the Dry Forest ecological processes and by retaining these trees, we have assisted in the future rehabilitation of original habitats.

-As part of Ahura Resorts environmental program, we have a Dry Forest Regeneration Program in place in conjunction with the Ministry of Forestry and other local authorities.
+As part of Ahura Resorts environmental program, we have a Tropical Dry Forest Restoration Program in place in conjunction with Fiji’s Department of Forestry and the South Pacific Regional Herbarium at University of the South Pacific.

 There are also two stands of healthy mangrove at the resort, a single offshore stand at the northern end of the beach, and a larger formation along the internal watercourse which flows through the island which has been designated a Preservation Area.

-There is one significant Malolo Island native still surviving – the Fiji Crested Iguana or Brachylophus Vitiensis.
-This species is on the endangered critical list (ICUN 2006).
+There is one significant Malolo Island native still surviving – the Fiji Crested Iguana (Brachylophus vitiensis).
+This species is on the endangered list (ICUN 2006).
 They are the Panda Bears of Fiji in terms of their level of being critically endangered.

-In 2011 three juvenile iguanas were discovered.
-This has caused great excitement locally and internationally and we now work closely with the Local Government agencies as well as Fiji Iguana specialist Kula Park in Fiji and specialists from Taronga Zoo in Sydney Australia and San Diego Zoo in the USA.
-In the last two years, we have found three more Iguanas to add to the family and also now have a breeding pair.
+In 2011 three juvenile iguanas were discovered on the resort.
+This has caused great excitement locally and internationally and we now work closely with the Local Government agencies, specialists from Taronga Zoo in Sydney Australia and San Diego Zoo in the USA.
+In the last five years, we have found many more iguanas to add to the family and as a result, we now have a Captive Breeding Facility that hosts four pairs.
+This facility is fully endorsed by the Fiji Government.

-Several reasons can be attributed to the drastic diminishing number of Fiji Crested Iguanas.
-The main one is the loss of their natural environment ie Dry Forest, and the introduction of cats and goats to the islands.
+There are several reasons that attribute to the drastic diminishing number of Fiji Crested Iguanas.
+The main factor is the loss of their natural habitat which is the Tropical Dry Forest, and the introduction of cats and goats to the islands.
+You can read about our latest Iguana program on our News page.

-As part of the Ahura Resorts environmental program we have a Permit to catch and protect Iguanas found on the lease area and these are kept in a sanctuary at our sister resort – Likuliku Lagoon Resort.
+As part of the Ahura Resorts environmental program we have a Permit to catch and protect Iguanas found on the lease area.
 We work closely with our partners to protect the Iguanas with the ultimate aim of setting up our own breeding and release program. (see Ahura Resorts Environmental Policy).

 In all, there are about 80 species of terrestrial and freshwater birds in Fiji of which about 10 have been introduced.
-A few bird species have been observed on Malolo Island as follows:
+A few bird species have been observed on Malolo Island and around Likuliku Lagoon Resort next door, as follows:

 Source: ‘Birds of Fiji & Western Polynesia”, Dick Watling 2001

-There are three species of hawk in Fiji.
+There are three species of hawk or ‘Bird of Prey’ in Fiji.
 The most common is the Pacific Harrier, seen on Malolo Island, and also most commonly seen over grasslands, swamps and wooded areas.
 It feeds on rodents, birds and occasionally snakes.
-The Fiji Goshawk, also seen on Malolo, ranges from the coast to inland areas and preys on lizards, insects and other birds.
+The Fiji Goshawk and the Peregrine Falcon, can be sometimes seen on Malolo hovering above the coast to inland areas, preying on lizards, insects and other birds.

 There are several varieties of dove in Fiji.
 Seen on Malolo Island and the most common, is the introduced Spotted-neck Dove.
 Another Malolo resident is the White-collared Kingfisher – it is striking blue with a white collar around the neck and is often seen ‘dive bombing’ water areas like pools and lagoons to fish and eat.
 Much less exotic is the Indian or House Mynah which was introduced in the late 19th century to feed on sugar cane pests.
 Aggressive, intelligent and noisy, it can be seen throughout Fiji and on Malolo Island.